Family Guide to the Pacific Harbour, Navua and Beqa

 Cultural Activities in Your Resort

 Cultural shows known as “Meke” is a popular item on the agenda of many resorts on the Pacific Harbour.
 At the Nanuku Auberge Resort, kids have the opportunity to join warrior drumming lessons, weaving, experience a kava ceremony and much more in the Lailai Children’s Club.
-The Uprising Beach Resort have regular Meke nights to learn more about the Fijian culture in an entertaining way.
+The Uprising Beach Resort has regular meke nights to learn more about the Fijian culture in an entertaining way.
 Local village tours, firewalking performances, local school visits, coconut husking and much more is available for families to engage with the Fijian culture at the Beqa Lagoon Resort.

 Your one-stop-shop for the Fijian culture is at the Arts Village.
 Although less authentic than a village visit and other cultural experiences in Fiji, the Arts Village presents the Fijian culture in a theme park-style venue.
 While parents might find it a little cheesy, the kids are sure to find the Arts Village a whole lot of fun!

-For more ways to experience the Fijian culture, take a look at 10 Best Ways to Experience the Fijian Culture.
+For more ways to experience the Fijian culture, take a look at the 10 Best Ways to Experience the Fijian Culture.